How Tax Credits Work

 What Is a Tax Credit?

-What Is Tax Liability?
+What Is a Tax Liability?

 Refundable vs. Nonrefundable Credits

-The earned income tax credit and the additional child tax credit are two examples of refundable credits.
-Your tax refund will include the extra income tax that was withheld from your pay as well as any tax credit excess that didn't go toward erasing your tax debt.
-You'll get more money back from the IRS than you actually paid in.
+Contrast this to refundable credits.
+If you have more refundable credits than you have a tax liability, you'll receive a refund for the balance.
+The earned income tax credit is an example of a refundable credit.
+Your tax refund will include any extra income tax that was withheld from your pay, as well as any tax credit excess that didn't go toward erasing your tax debt.
+Bottom line: You'll get more money back from the IRS than you actually paid in.

 Carryover Tax Credits

-NOTE: Tax laws and forms change periodically.
+Note: Tax laws and forms change periodically.
 The above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.